Code-Institute-Submissions/memory_game_ms2/readme.md

  - The inspiration for the game format came from that of [Chinmay](//https://code.sololearn.com/W5R8YeqZv5tC/#html), choice to expand the game to use a larger grid and to use Chinese pictograms comes from my own needs as a language student and teacher.

- - .Color choices were inspired by a website design [Lightning Blue Purple – Simple Web Color Palette](https://hookagency.com/website-color-schemes/) but modified by reference to complementary colours in images found [at](https://encycolorpedia.com/baaf9d) identified using an [eyedropper tool](https://imagecolorpicker.com/en/).
+ - Color choices were inspired by a website design [Lightning Blue Purple – Simple Web Color Palette](https://hookagency.com/website-color-schemes/) but modified by reference to complementary colours in images found [at](https://encycolorpedia.com/baaf9d) identified using an [eyedropper tool](https://imagecolorpicker.com/en/).

  - I am very grateful to my mentor [Ignatius Ukwuoma](ignatiusukwuoma@gmail.com) for his guidance and commitment in helping me to achieve something realistic but satisfying within severe constraints on time.